 \section{Abstract}

-The swarm sphere (or Lohe sphere) model and the Lohe matrix model are prototype continuous aggregation models on the unit sphere and the unitary group.
+The Lohe sphere model and the Lohe matrix model are prototype continuous aggregation models on the unit sphere and the unitary group, respectively.
 These models have been extensively investigated in recent literature.
-In this paper, we propose several discrete counterparts for the Lohe type aggregation models and study their emergent behaviors using Lyapunov function method.
-For the suitable discretization of the swarm sphere model, we use predictor-corrector method consisting of two steps.
-In the first step, we solve the first-order forward Euler scheme to get a predicted value, and in the second step, we project the predicted one into the unit sphere.
+In this paper, we propose several discrete counterparts for the continuous Lohe type aggregation models and study their emergent behaviors using the Lyapunov function method.
+For suitable discretization of the Lohe sphere model, we employ a scheme consisting of two steps.
+In the first step, we solve the first-order forward Euler scheme, and in the second step, we project the intermediate state onto the unit sphere.
 For this discrete model, we present a sufficient framework leading to the complete state aggregation in terms of system parameters and initial data.
 For the discretization of the Lohe matrix model, we use the Lie group integrator method, Lie-Trotter splitting method and Strang splitting method to propose three discrete models.
-For these models, we also provide several analytical sufficient frameworks leading to complete state aggregation and asymptotic state-locking.
+For these models, we also provide several analytical frameworks leading to complete state aggregation and asymptotic state-locking.

 \centerline{ }